srvk/how2-challenge/_posts/2000-01-01-description.md

 <p align="center">
 <img src="img/how2-dataset.png" alt="hi" height="300"/>
 </p>
-<p align="center">*How2 contains a large variety of instructional videos with utterance-level English subtitles (in bold), aligned Portuguese translations (in italics), and video-level English summaries (in the box).
-Multimodality helps resolve ambiguities and improves understanding.*</p>
+<p align="center"> <i>How2 contains a large variety of instructional videos with utterance-level English subtitles (in bold), aligned Portuguese translations (in italics), and video-level English summaries (in the box).
+Multimodality helps resolve ambiguities and improves understanding.</i> </p>

 The workshop will be held on June 14/15th.
 Stay tuned for more information and updates!